So, You’re a RAW Artist Now: What to Know & Prepare

 If you know any additional RAW participants/artists.
 Ask them about their experience and if they have any suggestions for preparations.

 Promotions: RAW pitches to their prospect artists by saying they provide promotions and give artists exposure.
 They do a short promo video and take pictures of the event.
-However none of the promotional work really adds to increased exposure.
-Most of their promotions is limited to their scope and reach.
+However, none of the promotional work really adds to increased exposure.
+Most of their promotions are limited to their scope and reach.

-Overall Experience: RAW shows are a good experience and if you haven’t done one I would recommend doing at least one to see if you like it.
-However, after showing in a few RAW events and getting roped into multiple ticket sale schemes and forking out lots of money, I would not continue with RAW shows in the future.
+Overall Experience: RAW shows are a good experience and if you haven’t done one I would recommend doing at least once to see if you like it.
+However, after showing in a few RAW events and getting roped into multiple ticket sale schemes, and forking out lots of money, I would not continue with RAW shows in the future.

 They are a lot of work though and don’t expect to make money or even break even!
 Note that you are also exhibiting next to make-up artists and jugglers, so the audience members who come to see one artist may not even be interested in your handmade soaps or your pottery that’s for sale.
 Don’t expect this to be a sell-out show or a great place to have a lot of merchandise turn out.

 Typically, RAW targets emerging artists.
 This includes artists who have never done a pop-up show before or artists who are not great at running a small business or self-promotion.
 So, the level of professionalism and quality of work is all over the place.

 There are many people who sign up and participate thinking that RAW will launch their career, which it will not, it’s just one opportunity of many in the art world.
 If you see this as an opportunity to practice networking, polishing up your elevator speech, passing out a few business cards, and learning how to do pop-up shows then this would be a great experience for you.